crh225/ARMServicePortal/README.md

 The primary goal of this project is to provide a self-service, auditable, GitOps-driven deployment experience.

 The portal allows users to:
-- Browse a catalog of approved blueprints (Terraform modules)
+- Browse a catalog of approved blueprints (Terraform modules or Crossplane Claims)
 - Provide parameters dynamically via the UI
-- Automatically generate a new Git branch containing the requested module
+- Automatically generate a new Git branch containing the requested infrastructure
 - Open a pull request back to the infrastructure repository
-- View real-time deployment status (Plan and Apply)
+- View real-time deployment status (Terraform Plan/Apply or Crossplane sync)
-- Track created resources and Terraform outputs
+- Track created resources and outputs

-All provisioning is performed via Terraform inside GitHub Actions — no resources are deployed directly from the UI backend.
+Infrastructure is provisioned via two complementary approaches:
+- **Terraform** — GitHub Actions executes plan/apply for Azure resources
+- **Crossplane** — Kubernetes-native provisioning for claims (e.g., Redis, databases) that sync automatically via GitOps

 ---